 Sleep is crucial to good health and wellbeing.
-Sleeping rejuvenates our bodies and is vital to grow muscles, repair tissues and synthesize hormones.
+Sleeping rejuvenates our bodies and is vital to grow muscles, repair tissues, and synthesize hormones.
 Sleep helps us process information and consolidate memories.
-Sleep is as necessary to our lives as food, water, and the sunshine.
+Sleep is as necessary to our lives as food, water, and sunshine.

 Falling asleep should be a wonderful part of the day when senses are turned off and you get to rest.
 How soothing it is to close your eyes and drift off into a peaceful slumber, and to wake revitalized the next day.
 But for some people getting to sleep is not that easy.
 Insomnia, the inability to fall asleep or stay asleep, is a problem for millions.
 The causes are many and the repercussions are vast.

 Sleeplessness has been linked to many physical problems, mental disorders, and illnesses.
 Irritation and mistakes at home or work can be caused by a lack of sleep.
 Many accidents are also the result of too little sleep.
 The National Highway Traffic Safety Administration estimates that each year 100,000 reported crashes are the direct result of driver fatigue.

 If you suffer from the inability to fall asleep easily, have reoccurring disturbances in your sleep patterns, experience sleep apnea or other sleep issues, it is imperative that you research the causes and find answers.
 Sleep deprivation is a serious problem.

 The causes of sleep disorders are many and specific for each person:

 - Weight gain

 - Anxiety and worry